phetsims/faradays-electromagnetic-lab/doc/model.md

 # B-Field Consumers

-The simulation contains 4 B-field consumers: field visualization, Compass, FieldMeter, PickupCoil.
+The B-field consumers in the simulation are: field visualization, Compass, FieldMeter, and PickupCoil.
-All of these things can be influenced by only one magnet; there is no support for multiple magnets.
+They may be influenced by one magnet; there is no support for multiple magnets.

 The field visualization displays the magnet field as a grid of compass needles.
 Each needle measures the field vector at the needle's position, and immediately aligns itself with the field vector's direction.